Skip to content

 Using the Import Lot Action

-1. Make sure the bond numbers, vineyards, blocks, clones, and owners of all lots being uploaded are entered in the system before import.
+1. Make sure the bond numbers, vineyards, blocks, and clones (and owners and custom attributes, if applicable) of all lots being uploaded are entered in the system before import.

 2. From your Lot or Case Goods Explorer page, click the carat next to "Add lot"/"Add Case Goods lot" and select "Import lots".

-3. Click "Upload CSV" and choose your file to upload.
+4. Click "Upload CSV" and choose your file to upload.
 Make sure the .csv file matches the required format exactly.
+If a required field is missing, or the format is matched, you will get an error.

 Please note that the lot import does not currently support bulk components.
 Lots created with bulk components must be entered individually through the Add Lot screen.